digidem/pataka-cli/README.md

 - `PORT` (default: 8088)
 - `PATAKA_HOST`
 - `PATAKA_WEB_PORT` (default: 3000)
+    - NOTE note sure port 80 will be will handled
 - `PATAKA_LOG` controls logging, set to `true` to enable
 - `PATAKA_INVITE_USES`
     - the pataka creates an invite code each time it's started, this specifies how many uses that code is valid for